semaphoreci/book-monorepo-cicd/chapters/01-introduction.md

 ## Preface

-The term *monorepo*, as such, began appearing around 2014.
-Wikipedia had its first dedicated page in 2018.
-Yet, monorepos have been around a lot longer than that.
-One of the oldest, still active repositories is [BRL-CAD](https://sourceforge.net/p/brlcad/code/HEAD/tree/), an open-source CAD software developed by the Ballistic Research Laboratory in the US Army, which dates back to 1983 and has all the markings of a small-scale monorepo.
-The term monorepo may be young, but the concept is definitely not.

-The take is that we didn’t use to need a special world for these kinds of repos.
-Developers applied their best judgment to decide where code should go.
-Inevitably with time, software development evolves and gets more complex.
-Today we can see that two paradigms have crystallized: the monorepo and the multirepo.

-At first, helped in part by the popularity of microservices and a divide-and-conquer mindset, it seemed that multi-repos would win out.
-Monorepos, however, always kept a loyal following that praised their benefits.
+A monorepo is a new name for an old idea: place a bunch of software projects in the same repository.
+This approach has many benefits: increase visibility and easy code sharing, greater consistency and common coding practices.

+Companies like Google, Facebook, Twitter, and Airbnb have been using monorepos for many years.
+Today, we see a growing number of smaller teams choosing to work this way, adopting monorepos as their way of coding.
 The jury is still out, but the tide seems to be turning.

+Why the change now?
+As monorepos grow in size,  number of limiting factors come into play.
+Greatest of them all is scaling.
+Most companies don't have the resources to solve the technical challenges around monorepos.
 Companies like Google, Facebook, Twitter open-sourced their innovative build systems, tooling matured, and new solutions were developed.
-In 2020 the [term monorepo peaked](https://trends.google.com/trends/explore?date=all&q=monorepo,multirepo,multi-repo,mono-repo), showing that monorepos are getting a lot of traction.
+Monorepos are getting a lot of traction.
+Luckily, tooling is evolving, a lot of monorepo-first companies have open-sourced they monorepo solutions.
+The barriers to adopting monorepo are falling down.

 At Semaphore, we have been using monorepos internally for a long time.
 We know how cool they can be and how painful they can get to set up.

-> Monorepos offer many benefits for engineering teams, but until now, setting one up was needlessly traumatic.
-Since we use a monorepo ourselves, we understood the pain of setting up a functional CI/CD pipeline.
-It goes without saying that we were very motivated to make the experience of configuring such a project on Semaphore a seamless process.
->
->       Damjan Becirovic, Software Engineer at Semaphore

 Because we want every engineering team to enjoy a great experience, [we’ve released monorepo features](https://semaphoreci.com/blog/monorepo-support-available).
 Bringing Semaphore to be the first CI/CD platform with such support.

-We’re not done.
-The UI improvements, the enhanced stability and scalability, and the `change_in` function are only the beginning.
-We’re still working on new features to bring the monorepo experience to the 21st century.
-This book is part of this effort.
-We want to help pave the way into a future where everyone can work with a monorepo at scale.
+Semaphore steps up the monorepo game with:

+- **Initialization step** – Runs at the start of each monorepo pipeline and compiles the workflow, ensuring that  misconfigurations are detected before any job starts.
+- **UI indicator** – A new UI element shows the initialization log, making troubleshooting fast and easy.
+- **Exclude parameter** – A new option in  `*change_in*` adds the ability to define which folders or files to skip.
+- **Glob pattern support** – `change_in` conditions have been further extended to allow the use of wildcards.
+- **Improved stability** – All compilation errors coming from edge cases were eliminated, making these features more reliable.

 \newpage